-Nina’s Drag Queens is a group of actors and dancers who has found in the figure of the Drag Queen the best expression of their idea of theatre.
-Born in 2007 at Teatro Ringhiera in Milan, Nina’s group was founded by Fabio Chiesa, under the artistic direction of Francesco Micheli.
-Its research is inspired by the drag queen aesthetics, combined with prose theatre.
-The first experiment of an en travesti version of a theatre classic dates back to 2012 with The Cherry Orchard, from Chekhov’s masterpiece, followed by DragPennyOpera, a rewrite of Gay’s The Beggar’s Opera, and Alma_a human voice, a brand new play inspired by Cocteau’s works.
+Nina’s Drag Queens is a group of actors and dancers.
+Its research explores drag queen aesthetics and characters, combined with regular theatre.
+Founded in 2007 in Milan by Fabio Chiesa, it developed its style under the artistic direction of Francesco Micheli.
+The first experiment of an en travesti version of a theatre classic dates back to 2012 with Cherry Garden, from Chekhov’s masterpiece, followed by DragPennyOpera, a rewrite of Gay’s The Beggar’s Opera, and Alma_a human voice, a brand new play inspired by Cocteau’s works.